defisym/OpenFusionExamples/Extensions/Fini/ToInstall/Files/Help/Fini/Fini.md

 - Set String (Section - Item)
   - *extension will auto initialize itself.*
   - *Note: you can only set values in a section, doesn't support item-only file like MMF.*

+- Copy Section
+  - *Copy all items under SectionA to SectionB*

 - Delete (Section - Item)
   - *Keep Item empty to delete the entire section.*